 Use these networks as secondary channels after optimizing Meta, Google, TikTok, and ASA.
 They're cost-effective for fill-in volume (typically 10-20% cheaper than primary channels) but have less transparency and control.
 Budget $3-10k monthly only after primary channels are profitable.

 ironSource, AppLovin, and Unity all buy inventory from exchanges including Fyber, Mintegral, and others.
 They work best as volume fillers for games with LTV above $5 and strong retention.
-We've seen these networks deliver 15-25% lower ROAS than direct channel campaigns, but valuable for reaching niche audiences.
+In our experience, these networks tend to deliver lower ROAS than direct channel campaigns, but they remain valuable for reaching niche audiences that primary channels miss.

 - Best use case: Incremental volume after primary channels saturate